adham-younes/Adham-AgriTech-Full-Stack/docs/ops/vercel-deployment-troubleshooting.md

 ## 1. Quick status check

+Visit the new [Deployment Control Room](/ops/deployments) for a live, auto-refreshing stream of Vercel releases.
+It surfaces production-ready builds, queued jobs, and failure telemetry directly inside the platform UI.

+Prefer the terminal?
 Run the inspection script to obtain a real-time view of the latest deployments.

 ```bash
 node scripts/vercel-deploy-status.mjs --project <project-id-or-name>